Granulate/gprofiler/README.md

 Note that when using `--continuous` with `--output-dir`, a new file will be created during *each* sampling interval.
 Aggregations are only available when uploading to the Granulate Performance Studio.

-### Legacy profile upload mode
-In some cases, using the old V1 profile upload endpoint is useful.
-If that's the case, you may use the `--legacy-profile-api-version v1` flag to enable the legacy mode.

 ## Running as a Docker container
 Run the following to have gProfiler running continuously, uploading to Granulate Performance Studio: